On this page

 Parents, carers and students can use the public demonstration site to become familiar with the format of NAPLAN Online.

-The NAPLAN Online assessment platform uses a locked down browser (LDB) to help ensure security during testing.
-The LDB is not needed to access the demonstration tests.
+During actual NAPLAN testing, the assessment platform uses a locked down browser (LDB) to ensure the security and integrity of the test.
+The LDB is not needed to access the public demonstration tests.

 Students with disability

-The national assessment platform provides adjustments for students with disability to support them in accessing NAPLAN Online tests.
-Adjustments include alternative audio and visual questions, including colour themes and keyboard accessibility for all questions.
+The National Assessment Platform provides adjustments for students with disability to support them in accessing NAPLAN tests.
+Adjustments include alternative audio and visual questions, colour themes and keyboard accessibility as examples.

-The public demonstration site provides examples of alternative test items that will be used in NAPLAN Online for students with disability.
-Students with disability are encouraged to try the demonstration tests at their school on a device with the LDB installed.
+The public demonstration site provides examples of alternative test items that will be used in NAPLAN for students with disability.
+Students with disability are encouraged to try the demonstration tests at their school on a device with the locked down browser (LDB) installed.
 This will check:

 Participation